b-limitless/poke/README.md

 This caching mechanism works well since Pokémon data doesn’t change frequently, making it a perfect use case for local storage after the initial API call.

-Considerations for Scaling
-	•	Database: If the database grows significantly, consider implementing pagination or query optimizations to handle large datasets.
-	•	API Load Balancing: In a production environment, use load balancing for both the backend and frontend to handle a large number of requests efficiently.
-	•	Caching: You could also consider adding a caching layer (e.g., Redis) for highly frequent data requests.

 Assumptions Made
 	•	Pokémon data does not change frequently, so caching in MongoDB for subsequent requests is feasible.
 	•	All Pokémon data fetched from the Pokémon API is relevant to the application’s needs.
 	•	The backend and frontend are run locally on different ports during development.
 Ensure proper CORS handling is configured.

-License

-MIT License – see LICENSE for more information.

-Key Sections in the README:
-	1. Project Overview – Gives a brief overview of the problem and solution approach.
-	2. Technologies Used – Lists the major technologies involved in the project.
-	3. Features – Highlights key features, including Pokémon data management and backend optimization.
-	4. How to Run the Project Locally – Provides detailed setup instructions for both the backend and frontend, including environment configurations.
-	5. Scaling Considerations – Discusses how the application scales efficiently by caching data in MongoDB.
-	6. Assumptions Made – Lists assumptions made during development.
-	7. License – Adds a section about licensing (MIT License in this case).